zwicker-group/py-modelrunner/README.md

 Installation
 ============
 The package can simply be cloned from github.
+The only compulsory package is `numpy`, but additionally packages might be necessary for the full functionality (e.g., `jinja2` and `pandas`).

 Usage
 =====

-This package has multiple purposes that are described in more detail below
+This package has multiple purposes that are described in more detail below.
+Additional examples can be found in the `examples` folder.

 Creating models
 ---------------